pjanec/TestCaser/readme.md

 ## screenshot <*id*> <*options*>

-Takes a screenshot and saves it to given file.
+Takes a screenshot and saves it to the results folder to a file derived from given id.
 Area can be specified, by default whole desktop is taken.

 **Arguments**